udexon/GEISHA/Roadmap_TechSing.md

 - Answer: The number of Phos WORDS (homoiconic graph functions HGF) in PhosGraph decentralized graph database (DCGDB).

-- Timeline
+The precise Timeline Towards Technological Singularity (TTTS) is given in section D of this article:

-1. Phosifying all existing AI projects
+1. "Phosify" all existing AI and open source projects.
 2. Make Phos AI projects easy to code by beginners.
-Check number of beginners.
+Measure the number of beginners.
 3. Automate GEISHA.
-Check output of GEISHA vs. human programmers.
+Measure output of GEISHA vs. human programmers.
-4. TechSing = time when GEISHA automated outputs > human
+4. Technological Singularity = time when GEISHA automated output > output by human programmers

+In section B we describe several examples of "Phosification" (converting code in existing programming language into Phoscript), a procedure needed for building up GEISHA.

+In section C we describe the rationale in deriving the Timeline Towards Technological Singularity, given in section D.

 ## B. Demonstration with JavaScript OpenCV